lonelydawn/angular-column-filter/README.md

     };
 ```
 #### filter
-The key filter is a json array, its key indicates which column will be transformed to a filter and its value make up the filter options.
+'filter' is a json array, its key indicates which column will be transformed to a filter and its value make up the filter options.

 #### field
 'field' is a array, it make up the thead.